FancyMcPlugins/FancyNpcs/README.md

 5. link the hologram with the npc `/hologram edit <hologram> linkWithNpc <npc>`
 6. you can now move the npc around and the hologram will always follow
 7. to unlink simply run `/hologram edit <hologram> unlinkWithNpc`

+## Build from source

+1. Clone [FancyLib](https://github.com/FancyMcPlugins/FancyLib) repo and run `gradlew publishToMavenLocal`
+2. Clone this repo and run `gradlew reobfJar`
+3. The jar file will be in `build/libs/FancyNpcs-<version>.jar`

 ## Used packets